-Today I thought I would do something a little bit different and make it where others can partcipate and share there own tips on what has really helped them.
+Today I thought I would do something a little bit different and make it where others can participate and share there own helpful anxiety tips on what has really helped them.
 I would say educating myself was by far the most important thing that helped me, understanding why I felt the way I did, helped take all the fear and worry out of it and opened up the door for me to begin my recovery.
-I no longer spent each day worrying and trying to fix how I felt, this in turn helped my mind and body have the breaks it needed to heal.
+I no longer spent each day worrying and trying to fix how I felt, this, in turn, helped my mind and body have the breaks it needed to heal.
 But there were a few things along the way that helped me and without going into loads of detail on each one here are just a few.

 Getting out of bed when I woke – I used to feel a little spaced out when I woke and would start to go monitor how I felt, sort of go through the day in my head, feel that ‘Oh here we go again’ start to the day.
 I found just waking and getting out of bed and being active in other simple things made a difference.
 Just going down and making breakfast, living my life how I should do and not sitting around moping and feeling sorry for myself.